If Facebook offered to pay you to temporarily shutter your account, would you take the money?

-Acknowledging how “political debate has erupted online” since the advent of sites like Facebook, and the responsibility that this brings, the company said this week that it will undertake research aimed at learning more about how people interact with Facebook and Instagram during the upcoming presidential elections.
+Acknowledging how “political debate has erupted online” since the advent of sites like Facebook, and the responsibility that this brings, the company said this week that it will undertake research aimed at learning more about how people interact with

 “To continue to amplify all that is good for democracy on social media, and mitigate against that which is not, we need more objective, dispassionate, empirically grounded research,” it said in a post on its website.
 “We need to better understand whether social media makes us more polarized as a society, or if it largely reflects the divisions that already exist; if it helps people to become better informed about politics, or less; or if it affects people’s attitudes towards government and democracy, including whether and how they vote.”

 Facebook says it has partnered with 17 independent researchers to carry out the study, which will involve as many as 400,000 U.S. residents who agree to take part.
-The research will involve multiple research methods such as targeted changes to some participants’ experiences with Facebook and Instagram, and even a request to stop using the platforms for a specific period of time.
+The research will involve multiple research methods such as targeted changes to some participants’ experiences with

 Facebook later confirmed the payment system in a tweet, saying, “Anyone who chooses to opt in — whether it’s completing surveys or deactivating FB or IG for a period of time — will be compensated.
 This is fairly standard for this type of academic research.”